hwting1/Bayesian-Statistics/Bayesian-Modeling-and-Computation-in-Python/notebooks/chp_04.md

 nonlinear growth rate is visible on the transformed axes on the right.
 ```

+Plotting the fit of the means, along with bands representing the highest
+density interval of the expected length, yields
+{numref}`fig:Baby_Length_non_linear`, in which the means tends to fit
+the curve of the observed relationship.
+In addition to this visual check
+we can also use `az.compare` to verify the ELPD value for the nonlinear
+model.
+In your own analysis you can use any transformation function you
+would like.
+As with any model the important bit is to be able to justify
+your choice whatever it may be, and verify your results are reasonable
+using visual and numerical checks.

 ```python
 with pm.Model() as model_baby_sqrt:
     β = pm.Normal("β", sigma=10, shape=2)